SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 * Verify that the alarm was created and not duplicated from somewhere.

-* Check if the device is in [maintenance](/reference/device-management) mode.
+* Check if the device is in [maintenance](/users-guide/device-management/#maintenance-mode)mode.
 In this case no new alarm will be created because of suppression policy.

 * If you have configured an alarm mapping rule (see [Administration > Reprioritizing alarms](/users-guide/administration#reprio-alarms)) which changes the alarm severity, the alarm may have different severity than expected.